 An approved parachute is required on all cars that qualify for the long course (175 MPH).
 Vehicles that exceed 300 MPH shall be equipped with two (2) independent parachute systems.
-Parachutes shall be securely mounted to a suitable cross-member.
+Parachutes shall be securely mounted to a suitable cross-member that is at least 1 inch diameter or 1⁄2 inch radius.
 All parachutes shall be opened during inspection.
 Special attention shall be given to the length and mounting point of the parachute tether line.
 The manufacturer's recommendations should be followed regarding parachute size, mounting, etc.